 Active Injury Care

-Active treatment also provided by a physician or physical therapist, relies on commitment from the injured person in order to work.
-When a patient takes ownership of their health, the active injury care process becomes more meaningful and productive.
-A modified activity plan will not only help an injured person transition to full function but also improves their overall physical, and emotional wellness.
+Active treatment also provided by a physician or physical therapist relies on the injured person’s commitment to work.
+When patients take ownership of their health, the active injury care process becomes more meaningful and productive.
+A modified activity plan will help an injured person transition to full function and improve their overall physical and emotional wellness.

 An active treatment plan keeps the body as strong and flexible as possible through a personalized work/transitional plan, which limits long-term impact and helps injured patients work toward a faster recovery.
-Injury Medical & Chiropractic clinic’s injury care, a clinician will work with the patient to understand the cause of injury, then create a rehabilitation plan that keeps the patient active and brings them to back to proper health in no time.
-For Answers to any questions you may have please call Dr. Jimenez at 915-850-0900
+Injury Medical & Chiropractic Clinic a clinician will work with the patient to understand the cause of the injury, then create a rehabilitation plan that keeps the patient active and brings them back to proper health in no time.